matyalatte/Texconv-Custom-DLL/docs/README.md

 There is a document for Windows users.
 [Building Workflow for Windows](./Build-on-Windows.md)

-> [!warning]
-> Currently, we only supports Visual Studio 2022 and MSVC.
-> Other toolchains may require additional effort to resolve issues.

 ### Linux and Mac

 There is a document for Linux and Mac users.